SophieSjoberg/ca-prepcourse-3/ruby/classes.md

   end
 end
 ```
 Try this code in `irb` by defining the class and trying to instantiate an new  `Account` object.
 What happens if you do this?
-(You'll have to load the file again to get the new changes.)

 ```bash
 2.2.0 :001 > a = House.new